stytchauth/stytch-nextjs-pages-router-example/README.md

 2. Replace the prebuilt UI with your own using by using the SDK's [headless methods](https://stytch.com/docs/sdks/javascript-sdk).
 3. Replace the Google OAuth button with the high converting [Google One Tap UI](https://stytch.com/docs/oauth#guides_google-sdk).
 4. Secure your app further by building MFA authentication using methods like [WebAuthn](https://stytch.com/docs/sdks/javascript-sdk#webauthn).
-5. Use [Stytch Sessions](https://stytch.com/docs/sessions) to secure your backend.

 ## Get help and join the community